 Golf, another game of old empire spread through British colonies, all the way to the USA, and now represents one of the most watched and bet on sports in the world.
 Very much a marmite sport, some love the long tactical game full of up and downs, sand bunkers, lakes and beautiful scenery.
 Other's despise the slow nature of the game, the lifestyle association and the exclusive club nature.
 Whatever your thoughts on Golf as a sport you can't ignore the huge sums of money moving around within it.
 Top golf players are some of the richest sportsmen in the world.
-The 2015 Masters winner pocketed nearly $2 million alone and Tiger Woods alone estimated to have had golf earnings of around $110 million.
+The 2018 Masters winner pocketed nearly $2 million and Tiger Woods alone estimated to have had golf earnings of around $110 million.

 The modern popularity of golf with increased sponsorship, TV coverage and celebrity involvement means there are more golf betting sites and golf betting offers than ever before.
 Whether you simply want to stick a few quid on the Open or golf is your main betting sport our golf guide has something for you.
 In our golf guide you will find the best golf bookmakers, how to bet on golf, where to find the best odds, common terminologies, bets and offers and major tournaments.

 Major golf games and tournaments are covered by all the big UK online bookmakers.
 Golf is a massive sport but still less competitive that football and so not every bookie is as strong when it comes to golf bets, offers and features.
 At OnlineBetting we will show you the best golf betting bookmakers, find out where the best offers are, who offers streaming and where can you find the best news, stats and results services.
 Which bookie gets a hole in one and who is stuck in the bunker?
 For the latest top golf promotions see our latest offers site, latestbettingoffers.co.uk.